Case studies in dust and fume control

 But for many clients we’ve designed customised solutions in dust and fume control.
 Sometimes we’ve designed a complete, bespoke system – and other times we’ve created a component to fit in with existing equipment.
 Read more about our dust extraction design service.

+Do you need help with air pollution management products?
 Contact DUSTEX and see how we can help you with your air quality management.

 A new pulse jet dust collector with explosion protection was custom-made by DUSTEX to fit alongside Jackson Industries’ existing cyclone.
 The improved dust extraction system has significantly freed up labour and space, as well as creating a better working environment.